Nimo

 Increased greenhouse gases reduce outgoing longwave radiation and raise equilibrium temperature.

-Water vapour amplifies warming as a feedback, not the primary forcing in anthropogenic warming.
+Water vapour amplifies warming as a feedback mechanism, not the primary driver of warming.

 Gas radiative impact depends on absorption bands, concentration, and atmospheric lifetime.